OfficeDev/office-js-docs-pr/docs/excel/performance.md

 _Where:_

 * `properties` is the list of properties to load, specified as comma-delimited strings or as an array of names.
-For more information, see the `load()` methods defined for objects in [Excel JavaScript API reference](/office/dev/add-ins/reference/overview/excel-add-ins-reference-overview).
+For more information, see the `load()` methods defined for objects in [Excel JavaScript API reference](../reference/overview/excel-add-ins-reference-overview.md).
 * `loadOption` specifies an object that describes the selection, expansion, top, and skip options.
 See object load [options](/javascript/api/office/officeextension.loadoption) for details.

-Please be aware that some of the “properties” under an object may have the same name as another object.
+Please be aware that some of the "properties" under an object may have the same name as another object.
 For example, `format` is a property under range object, but `format` itself is an object as well.
 So, if you make a call such as `range.load("format")`, this is equivalent to `range.format.load()`, which is an empty load() call that can cause performance problems as outlined previously.
-To avoid this, your code should only load the “leaf nodes” in an object tree.
+To avoid this, your code should only load the "leaf nodes" in an object tree.

 ## Suspend Excel processes temporarily